Jbleezy/BO1-Reimagined/README.md

 * Round now ends immediately when last zombie is killed (previously up to a one second delay)
 * Players can now red screen after bleeding out and respawning
 * Red screens now start at 25% health (previously 20% health)
-* Explosive self damage now deals 60 damage (previously 75 damage)
+* Reduced self explosive damage from 75 to 70

 ## HUD
 * HUD items now have some distance away from the edge of the screen